 Annual Moving Expense Reports

 Agencies shall submit a report to the Secretary of the State Board of Examiners by October 1st of each year on all moving expense reimbursements granted in the preceding fiscal year.
-Reports shall contain a detailed description of the expenditures by employee.
+Reports shall contain a detailed description of the expenditures by employee, pursuant to Idaho Code Section 67-5337.

 Any moving expense reimbursements over $15,000, granted by the appointing authority, must be reported in writing to the Secretary of the State Board of Examiners within 30 days of the expenditure.
 Reports shall contain a detailed description of the expenditures by employee.